ioflo/hio/README.md

 The root scheduler is an instance of the Doist class in hio.base.doing.Doist

-Doist is the root coroutine scheduler
+Doist is the root coroutine scheduler.
-Provides relative cycle time in seconds with .tyme property to doers it runs The relative cycle time is advanced in .tock size increments by the  by  the .tick method.
+It provides relative cycle time in seconds with .tyme property to doers it runs The relative cycle time is advanced in .tock size increments by the .tick method.
 The doist may treat .tyme as artificial time or synchonize it to real time.